Siddh-2006/SatQuery_AI/docs/01-system-design.md

 returns an observation for integration into one structured response.

 The diagram below is the system's complete flow.
-Specialist branches are capability-gated by the model/tool registry: a branch is dispatchable only when its implementation is registered and marked ready.
+Specialist branches are managed by the model/tool registry, which provides the task contracts used for dispatch and execution.
 The branch architecture and model choices are defined in [ADR 0001](adr/0001-orchestrator-choice.md) through [ADR 0005](adr/0005-segmentation-model-choice.md).

 ```mermaid